Isometries of infinite dimensional Hilbert geometries: Introduction

-Conversely, if $(X,C,u)$ is an order unit space with a strictly positive state $\phi$, then $\Sigma_\phi$ is a convex set on which $\delta_H$ is well defined. \end{theorem}
+The paper has the following outline.
+In Section~\ref{sec:general_birkhoff_theory} we shall, beside introducing the relevant definitions, explain the relation between Hilbert's metric and Birkhoff's version of Hilbert's metric.
+Among other things we shall construct for a given Hilbert metric space $(\Omega,\delta_H)$ in $Y$, a real normed vector space $X$ containing $Y$ such that on $\Omega$ the relative norm topology of $X$ coincides with the Hilbert's metric topology.

-The main goal of this paper is to take up a suggestion by De la Harpe \cite[\S 3.3]{dlH} and study the isometries of infinite dimensional Hilbert geometries.
-We shall extend two results from \cite{dlH} to infinite dimensions.
-Firstly, we prove in Section 3 the following theorem, which generalises \cite[Proposition 3]{dlH}. \begin{theorem} If $\Omega_1$ and $\Omega_2$ are strictly convex Hilbert geometries, and $f\colon\Omega_1\to\Omega_2$ is an isometry of $(\Omega_1,\delta_H)$ into $(\Omega_2,\delta_H)$, then $f$ is a projective linear homomorphism. \end{theorem} In this theorem, $f$ is projective linear with respect to the space $X$ from Theorem~\ref{thm:cone_classification}.
+Subsequently we prove in Section 3 the following theorem, which generalises \cite[p.
+163 (29.1)]{BK} and \cite[Proposition 3]{dlH}. \begin{theorem} If $\Omega_1$ and $\Omega_2$ are strictly convex Hilbert geometries, and $f\colon\Omega_1\to\Omega_2$ is an isometry of $(\Omega_1,\delta_H)$ into $(\Omega_2,\delta_H)$, then $f$ is a projective linear homomorphism. \end{theorem} The notion of a projective linear homomorphism will be given in Definition \ref{prohom}.

-The proof of Theorem~\ref{thm:infinite_strictly_convex} will follow a similar approach as the one in taken in \cite{dlH}.
-However, as we are working in infinite dimensions, there need not be a basis, so no use can be made of the fundamental theorem of projective geometry.
+As we are working in infinite dimensions, one cannot use a projective basis and the fundamental theorem of projective geometry to prove Theorem \ref{thm:infinite_strictly_convex}.
 Instead we establish an extension result, Proposition \ref{extension of collineation}, which can be combined with Zorn's Lemma to prove Theorem \ref{thm:infinite_strictly_convex}.

-The second result concerns the isometries of Hilbert geometries on infinite dimensional simplices.
-Recall that any two $n$-dimensional simplices are affinely isomorphic, and hence they are isometrically isomorphic as Hilbert geometries.
-Consider the following $n$-simplex:
+The second main result is proved in Section 4, and concerns the isometries of Hilbert geometries on infinite dimensional simplices.
+A natural generalisation of finite dimensional simplices to infinite dimensions is the set

-A natural generalisation is to consider infinite sequences.
-Theorem~\ref{thm:cone_classification} shows that we need an order unit.
-The constant one sequence is a natural choice for an order unit, which yields the sequence space $\ell^\infty$ and the ``infinite dimensional simplex''